 Type: TFT, color, 16 bits/pixel.

-Locking: Supported , display picture stays stable for at least 0.5 second after the display is locked.
+Locking: Supported, display picture stays stable for at least 0.5 seconds after the display is locked.
 After that, the image starts to deteriorate quickly.

 - The driver titled "Solomon SSD1963" is the driver that allows remapping of all related I/O lines.
-You can choose any GPIO lines to connect to the WR, RD.
+You can choose any general-purpose I/O (GPIO) lines to connect to WR and RD.
 You can also choose any port to act as the LCD data bus.

-The panel requires 5 I/O lines and an 8-bit data bus.
-Control lines are RESET, RS, WR, RD, and CS.
+The panel requires five I/O lines and an 8-bit data bus.
+The control lines are RESET, RS, WR, RD, and CS.

 Each control line must be configured as an output.